How to Emotionally Prepare for Divorce

 There are a myriad of tips on how to prepare financially for divorce, but from an emotional perspective, the object is to not create a story where you are a victim, powerless to choose how you feel.
 Choosing what you focus your attention on, and away from, can help you feel more empowered throughout the divorce.

-4. Preparing for Divorce If You Have Children
+4. Preparing for Separation If You Have Children

 When it comes to emotionally preparing for divorce, often the greatest anxiety among parents is how this decision will affect their children.
 This anxiety may not go away for several years, but rest assured to know there are no perfect parents and no one knows exactly the right thing to say all the time.
 However, as long as you are willing to talk about the divorce and are emotionally available for their fears and concerns, you’re on the right track.